 Here is a statue of three kings of this region which is a reminder of the Three Kings from the Orient.

-This popular group of talented blind young men were present on both nights.
+This popular group of talented young blind men were present on both nights.
 The lead guy had a great Stevie Wonder vibe.

 Here are a few craft stalls.
 I am a Boston Terrier lover, and here was a booth dedicated to the breed.
 I haven’t seen any Bostons here.
 I asked the shopkeeper if he had a Boston.
 He smiled and said No. Me, neither!